moonrider441/ci3-hmvc/README.md

 		// if some data was null value and you want to save the null value in database, set "$NULL_value" arg => true
 		$NULL_value = true;
-		// if you want to remove data where has null value, set "$NULL_value" arg => false
+		// if you want to remove data that has null value, set "$NULL_value" arg => false
 		$NULL_value = false;

 		// Call method for execute your query (insert or update)